hasgeek/funnel/funnel/pages/about/policy/terms.md

 ## Definitions and legal references

-The terms “**HasGeek Learning Private Limited**”, “**HasGeek**”, “**us**”, “**we**” and “**our**” refer to the owner of the Service whose registered office is at #2699, 19th Main, 5th Cross, Indiranagar HAL 2nd Stage, Bangalore - 560 078, Karnataka, India.
+The terms “**Hasgeek Learning Private Limited**”, “**Hasgeek**”, “**us**”, “**we**” and “**our**” refer to the owner of the Service whose registered office is at #2699, 19th Main, 5th Cross, Indiranagar HAL 2nd Stage, Bangalore - 560 078, Karnataka, India.
 Our registration number is U74900KA2015PTC083923 and we are incorporated under the Companies Act 2013 of India.

 Definition of other terms used in this document:

--   “**Application**”, “**App**”, “**Service**”, “**Website**”, “**Event**” or “**Product**”: Any application, service, website, event or product provided by HasGeek
+-   “**Application**”, “**App**”, “**Service**”, “**Website**”, “**Event**” or “**Product**”: Any application, service, website, event or product provided by Hasgeek
 -   “**User**”: The individual using this Service
--   “**Account**”: A collection of User-provided information held by HasGeek on behalf of the User
+-   “**Account**”: A collection of User-provided information held by Hasgeek on behalf of the User

 ## Acceptance of terms of service and breach

-If the User continues to browse and use this Service, they are agreeing to comply with and be bound by the following terms and conditions of use, which together with our [privacy policy](privacy) and [community guidelines](community) govern HasGeek’s relationship with the User in relation to our Service, except to the extent they are overriden by special terms that we announce with respect to the respective Service.
+If the User continues to browse and use this Service, they are agreeing to comply with and be bound by the following terms and conditions of use, which together with our [privacy policy](privacy) and [community guidelines](community) govern Hasgeek’s relationship with the User in relation to our Service, except to the extent they are overriden by special terms that we announce with respect to the respective Service.

-If the User violates these terms, HasGeek may discontinue providing the User with one or more Services and/or refuse to provide the User with access to all HasGeek Services.
-In addition, we reserve the right to recover any amounts due and owed by the User to HasGeek and to take any necessary legal action including but not limited to a referral to the appropriate legal institution or other authorities for initiating criminal or civil proceedings against the User.
+If the User violates these terms, Hasgeek may discontinue providing the User with one or more Services and/or refuse to provide the User with access to all Hasgeek Services.
+In addition, we reserve the right to recover any amounts due and owed by the User to Hasgeek and to take any necessary legal action including but not limited to a referral to the appropriate legal institution or other authorities for initiating criminal or civil proceedings against the User.

-The User shall defend and indemnify HasGeek, its owners (and directors as applicable), licensees, affiliates, subsidiaries, group companies (as applicable) and their respective officers, directors, agents, and employees, from any claim or demand, or actions including reasonable attorneys’ fees, made by any third party or penalty imposed due to or arising out of the User’s breach of this Terms of Use, [privacy policy](privacy), [community guidelines](community) and other policies, or the User’s violation of any law, rules or regulations or the rights of a third party.
+The User shall defend and indemnify Hasgeek, its owners (and directors as applicable), licensees, affiliates, subsidiaries, group companies (as applicable) and their respective officers, directors, agents, and employees, from any claim or demand, or actions including reasonable attorneys’ fees, made by any third party or penalty imposed due to or arising out of the User’s breach of this Terms of Use, [privacy policy](privacy), [community guidelines](community) and other policies, or the User’s violation of any law, rules or regulations or the rights of a third party.

 This policy is effective from January 1, 2016.